ChutiponTri/ICT740-Project/README.md

 ```

 ## Notes
-- The backend service must be run from the root directory to work correctly.
+- The backend and web services must be run from the root directory to work correctly.
 - The frontend uses camera capture and drawing windows, allowing the user to interact with the number recognition system.